GEBIT/autoconfig-intellij-plugin/README.md

 4. Reopen your project
 5. Autoconfig automatically configures the IDE on restart
 6. Commit the Autoconfig configuration file(s)

+## How to set up
+Detailed setup instructions can be found in the [project Wiki](https://github.com/GEBIT/autoconfig-intellij-plugin/wiki).

 ## Available settings